Me ...here and there

 I travel for more than 30 years, I have been in all continents and have cherished lots of experiences.

-During my visits, I try to take photos from everything so I give a better understanding to the reader.
-This sometimes results in not that good quality pictures, but I believe the info is conveyed in the most satisfactory way possible.
+During my travels, I try to take photos from everything so I give a better understanding to the reader.

-It has been six months since I decided to start this blog.
-These months I learned a lot and the most important is that I know now what this blog could offer to the reader.
+It has been six months since I decided to start this travelogue.
+These months I learned a lot, and the most important is that I know now what this blog could offer to the reader.
 It can offer thorough, checked, updated information to the extent possible.

 As I do lots of (re)searching before, during and after I visit a place, I came to the conclusion that lots of the information provided in the internet is at least inaccurate.
 In most cases the information is copied from one site to the other, so it is just recycled.
 Some times the recycling is meticulous, so you just find the same info again and again, which is Ok… you just end up with dated info after several copies.
 Unfortunately, most of the time people decide to copy part of what they find; and without really knowing what they do, the result is a distorted and misleading information.
 This is amplified by the fact that there are people who write about places, without even visiting the place themselves.
 The usual suspects in this case are journalists not bloggers.